 Airports: Hewanorra International Airport (UVF), 37 miles drive from the capital, Castries; George F.L.
 Charles Airport (SLU), 3 miles from Castries.

-Gateways/Flying Times: British Airways and Virgin Atlantic fly directly to Saint Lucia from Gatwick; Thomas Cook flies from Manchester.
-London: 8 hours.
-Manchester: 8 hours.
+British Airways and TUI fly directly to Saint Lucia from London Gatwick in approximately 8 hours.

 Average temperature.
 Summer: 23ºC-35ºC.
 Winter: 18ºC-29ºC.
 Humidity ranges from 66-94%.
 Average rainfall 3 to 5.7mm.

 A fine dining experience in a 5 star restaurant prepared by a Michelin starred chef, or some hearty home cooking at a local beach bar, codfish served from a roadside stand or soaking up the atmosphere at the Gros Islet Friday night fish fry.
 In Saint Lucia you can experience all of this and more on an island where traditional Caribbean fare sits alongside international food and local, organic produce is the star of the show.

 English is the official language but most locals speak a French Creole commonly called patois.

 The best nights out when you travel are those with a real local flavour, and that’s what you’ll get in Saint Lucia.
 As well as great food, Gros Islet is also home to the biggest street party on the island where you can party with the locals each Friday night.
 On the west of the island Anse La Raye has its own Friday Fish Fry, with local seafood, dancing and plenty of music!
 For a different flavour, try exclusive Rodney Bay where the cool restaurants and bars take you from day to night, with added clubs and casinos for after hours.